bbrzycki/setigen/README.md

 # setigen
-Python library for generating and injecting artificial narrow-band signals into time-frequency data
+Python library for generating and injecting artificial narrow-band signals into time-frequency data, as well as tools for working with filterbank data.

 ## Tools
 The library contains tools that handle time-frequency data stored in NumPy arrays, as well as converting to and from filterbank files.